Justin Bieber discography

 Bieber released his debut studio album, My World 2.0, on March 19, 2010.
 The album was a commercial success, topping charts in various countries including Australia, Canada, and the United States.
 The album debuted at number one on the US Billboard 200, making Bieber the youngest solo male artist to top the chart since Stevie Wonder in 1963.
-My World 2.0 received multi-Platinum certifications from Music Canada (MC) and the RIAA.
-The album was preceded by the release of its lead single, "Baby", which features Ludacris.
+My World 2.0 became his first project with multi-Platinum certifications from both Music Canada (MC) and the RIAA.
+The album was preceded by the release of its lead single, "Baby".
 The song became an international hit, and is one of the highest-certified digital single of all time.
 It reached the top 10 in 15 countries, including a number five peak on the US Billboard Hot 100.
 It was followed by the singles "Somebody to Love" and "U Smile", which became US top-40 hits.
-On February 14, 2011, Bieber released his second remix album Never Say Never: The Remixes, which topped the charts in Canada and the United States.
+On February 14, 2011, Bieber released his second remix album, Never Say Never: The Remixes, which topped the charts in both Canada and the United States.
 Its lead single, "Never Say Never", reached number eight on the US Billboard Hot 100.

 Bieber released his second studio album, Under the Mistletoe, on November 1, 2011.
 It topped charts in Canada and the US.
 It became the first Christmas album by a male artist to debut at number one on the US Billboard 200.
 The lead single, "Mistletoe", reached the top 10 in various countries, including Canada and Denmark, and topped the US Billboard Holiday 100 Chart.
-Bieber released a collaboration with Mariah Carey, "All I Want for Christmas Is You (SuperFestive!)", as the second single from the album.
+Bieber released a collaboration with Mariah Carey titled "All I Want for Christmas Is You (SuperFestive!)" as the second single from the album.

-Bieber released his third studio album, Believe, on June 15, 2012.
-It topped the charts in 16 countries and is certified 3× Platinum by the RIAA.
-The album's lead single, "Boyfriend", reached number one in Canada and peaked at number two in the US.
+Bieber released his third studio album, Believe, on June 15, 2012, which went on to top charts in 16 countries globally.
+The album's lead single, "Boyfriend", reached number one in Canada and number two in the US.
 Believe also produced the US top-10 singles "As Long as You Love Me" and "Beauty and a Beat", with all three singles achieving global success.
 On January 29, 2013, he released his third remix album, Believe Acoustic, which became his fifth number-one album in Canada and the US.
 Bieber became the first artist in history to have five US number-one albums at age 18.
 On December 23, 2013, Bieber released his second compilation album, Journals.